projectcomet64/m64mm-docs/docs/ui/overview.rst

         These are the main controls for M64MM that you'll be using the most.

-        * **Freeze (CTRL+1)**
+        * **Freeze Toggle (CTRL+1)**

-            This will freeze the camera and not allow the angle to be moved.
+            This will toggle the Hard Freeze the camera and not allow the angle to be moved.
+            Press this button or use the keybind to toggle between on and off.

             .. warning:: This breaks in some levels, like Bob-Omb Battlefield.
-There is a workaround to this which can be found in :ref:`this page. <zoom-out-workaround>`

-        * **Unfreeze (CTRL+2)**

-            This is the opposite of Freeze.
-It unlocks the camera if it was frozen normally.
-            It will also take you out from the C-Up mode (First Person).
+Powercam is a feature designed to aid with this.

-        * **Soft-Freeze (CTRL+4)**
+        * **Soft-Freeze Toggle (CTRL+2)**

             This option was introduced in 2.0.
-            This works similarly to Freeze, except the angle isn't frozen.
+            This toggle works similarly to Freeze, except the camera's **angle** isn't frozen.
             It's useful to keep the camera static in one place while turning the angle.
-            Unlike regular Freeze, this works in all levels.
+            Unlike regular Hard Freeze, this works in all levels.

-        * **Soft-Unfreeze (CTRL+5)**
+        * **Enable Powercam**

-            This option was introduced in 2.0.
-            This is the soft version of the Unfreeze button.
-            It simply unlocks the camera (Does not take out C-Up mode).
+            This option makes it so the camera preset is applied inbetween transitions, making some of the particularities like the strange zoom-out in certain levels to disappear.

+            This also carries the current camera mode to any other levels.

 Change Camera Style
 ^^^^^^^^^^^^^^^^^^^

-        Previously known as **"Change Camera Style (CTRL+3)"** in versions prior to 2.0.5.1, allows you to change the Camera Style of a level with one of the integrated modes from SM64.
+        This option changes the Camera Style of a level to one of the integrated modes from SM64.

 Animation Swap controls
 ^^^^^^^^^^^^^^^^^^^^^^^